-In addition to their large, rich eggs, charming personalities and gamey meat, there’s another great reason to add ducks to your small farm.
+In addition to large, rich eggs, charming personalities and gamey meat, there’s another great reason to add ducks to your small farm.
 They can be hugely beneficial in the garden.
 Unlike geese that will happily chew down fresh greens or chickens that can dig up a plant looking for grubs, ducks are less harmful to the plants in your garden while remaining steadfast devourers of slugs and other nuisance bugs.

 If you’ve ever battled slugs or tomato hornworms in your garden plot, you know it’s a test of vigilance trying to get rid of these pests and save your plants.
 Even though chickens will snap up beetles and earthworms, they turn their noses up at the gooey mess of a slug.
 Some chickens won’t even touch a Japanese beetle because of its size and hard outer shell, but nothing is too messy or too tough for a duck.
 With enthusiasm, they’ll chase down any creepy crawly and chow it down, and they are tenacious in their desire for fresh bugs.